damianb/tungsten/README.markdown

 ## how it works

-provided with it are three stacks for the parser: Youtube, Image, and Link.
+provided with it are several stacks for the parser:

+* Image
+* Link
+* LinkedImage (for use with javascript thumbnail stuff)
+* UniqueSelector (great for "spoiler" content)
+* TokenRemover (hides erroneous slug data).

 the parser is intended to be run on pure plain text with extremely minimal formatting.